Cluster-Adaptive Sample-Based Quantum Diagonalization for Strongly Correlated Systems: Discussion

-Although clustering is performed in the single-spin space, CSQD assigns an importance weight to each single-spin string using the variational solution on the product space $\mathcal D \times \mathcal D$.
-Concretely, the importance weight assigned to a single-spin string aggregates the squared configuration interaction (CI) amplitudes of all determinants in which that string appears, meaning that an important determinant $(\mu_\alpha,\mu_\beta)$ contributes simultaneously to the importance weights of $\mu_\alpha$ and $\mu_\beta$ (see Methods).
-Consequently, determinants with large-magnitude CI amplitudes tend to induce large importance weights for both of their spin components, increasing the likelihood that $\mu_\alpha$ and $\mu_\beta$ are simultaneously retained in $\mathcal D$.
-Whenever both components are retained, the corresponding $(\mu_\alpha,\mu_\beta)$ determinant is explicitly present in the variational space $\mathcal D \times \mathcal D$ and can contribute to the projected diagonalization.
-This construction does not enforce the empirical pairing structure during clustering.
-Rather, the joint $\alpha$--$\beta$ correlations are reintroduced and can be captured to the extent permitted by $\mathcal D \times \mathcal D$ at the projected diagonalization stage.
+One concern with operating in the single-spin representation is that explicit $\alpha$--$\beta$ pairing information is not retained.
+CSQD mitigates this loss by assigning each single-spin string an importance weight derived from the variational solution on the product space $\mathcal D \times \mathcal D$ and using it in the carry-over step.
+Specifically, the importance weight of a single-spin string is obtained by aggregating the squared CI amplitudes of all determinants in which that string appears (see Methods).
+As a result, an important determinant $(\mu_\alpha,\mu_\beta)$ contributes simultaneously to the importance weights of both $\mu_\alpha$ and $\mu_\beta$, increasing the likelihood that both strings are retained in $\mathcal D$.
+When both components are retained, the corresponding determinant $(\mu_\alpha,\mu_\beta)$ is explicitly included in the variational space $\mathcal D \times \mathcal D$ and can contribute to the projected diagonalization.
+Thus, although the single-spin-string workflow does not enforce determinant-level pairing, $\alpha$--$\beta$ correlations are partially preserved through the string-level carry-over scheme.

-In this work we focus on $S_z=0$ singlet ground states, consistent with the benchmark problems considered.
-However, the CSQD principle---cluster-specific reference occupancies and cluster-specific recovery---does not rely on the singlet restriction.
-Extensions to other sectors defined by $N_\alpha$ and $N_\beta$ can be implemented by maintaining spin-sector-specific string pools and reference vectors, while spin targeting such as singlet or triplet selection can be handled at the projected diagonalization stage using standard constraints or penalties.